bradleytaunt/accssible/_posts/2019-02-15-super-mario-blocks-css.md

 layout: post
 title: Super Mario blocks in CSS
 description: Recreating the Super Mario World punch blocks in pure CSS
+summary: Ever wanted to recreate the Super Mario blocks in CSS?
+Of course you have!
+In this tutorial we will breakdown how to do just that, step-by-step.
+tags:
+    - html
+    - css
+    - design
 ---

 <style>